Questions to Ask if you think You’re Addicted to Ketamine

 Ketamine Abuse Treatment

 Ketamine is a dangerous drug, and those who abuse it consistently are likely to become addicted.
 There is no specific treatment associated with this issue, but the drug does seem to cause many of the same effects that addiction to other drugs will cause.
-If you need to find a rehab center in your area that will help you recover from ketamine abuse and addiction or if you have more questions about the drug and its effects, call 800-601-3889.
+If you need to find a rehab center in your area that will help you recover from ketamine abuse and addiction or if you have more questions about the drug and its effects, call 800-601-3889 (Who Answers?).